-In addition to this we are providing an e-learning module which covers modern slavery and human trafficking to our people and make that learning mandatory training.
+In addition to this we have provided an e-learning module which covers modern slavery and human trafficking to our people and make that learning mandatory training.
 All of our people are required to undergo the training on an annual basis to help them identify what human trafficking and slavery is, how to identify when this is happening and what to do.
-Our people will also be required to undergo training that makes clear the responsibilities and expectations of working with our customers, especially those who may be vulnerable.